kubernetes-sigs/gateway-api/docs-src/spec.md

 That is, &ldquo;Exact&rdquo; matches must be processed before &ldquo;Domain&rdquo;
 matches, which must be processed before &ldquo;Any&rdquo; matches.</p>
 <p>If this field specifies multiple Listeners that have the same
-Port value but are not compatible, the GatewayClass must raise a &ldquo;Conflicted&rdquo; condition in the Listener status.</p>
+Port value but are not compatible, the implementation must raise a &ldquo;Conflicted&rdquo; condition in the Listener status.</p>
 <p>Support: Core</p>
 </td>